OpenEvalProject/evals/manuscripts/elife-95852/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/95852/elife-95852-fig1-v1.jpg)

 **Figure 1.:** (A) (Black) Prolonged QT interval in the ECG is due to, for example, loss-of-function mutations of KCNQ1/KCNE1 channels that generate the IKs current that normally contributes to the repolarizing phase of the ventricular action potential (AP).
 (Red) PUFAs are potent activators of KCNQ1/KCNE1 channels that can restore the normal functioning of the channel and restore the AP duration and the QT interval.
 (B) Representative current traces of KCNQ1/KCNE1 in 0 μM and 20 μM of Lin-Glycine.
 Voltage protocol on top.
 (C) Conductance versus voltage curves from tail currents (measured at arrows in B).
 Channel activation by PUFA results in two main effects: a shift of the voltage dependence of activation (ΔV0.5) and an increase in the channel maximum conductance (ΔGmax).
 (D) KCNQ1 transmembrane topology.
 Residues mutated in this study are labeled.
 (E) KCNQ1 top view (PDB: 6UZZ) with PUFA binding sites: Site I, at the voltage sensor domain (VSD); and Site II, at the pore domain.
 The four subunits are shown in four different colors.
 (F) Cartoon of PUFA mechanism of action.
 Site I, top panel.
 Electrostatic interactions between PUFA head groups and positively charged residues in S4 facilitate channel activation by stabilizing the outward state of S4.
 Site II, bottom panel.
-PUFA interaction with residues in the pore domain facilitates the increase in the maximum channel conductance.Figure 1—source data 1.Figure 1C.
+PUFA interaction with residues in the pore domain facilitates the increase in the maximum channel conductance.

 Like other Kv channels, KCNQ1 has a typical tetrameric structure of four α-subunits.
 Each α-subunit is composed of six transmembrane segments, with S1-S4 forming the voltage sensor domain (VSD) and S5-S6 forming the pore domain (PD) (Figure 1D).
 However, the KCNQ1/KCNE1 channel complex has a very small single-channel conductance and a very low open probability compared to other Kv channels (Werry et al., 2013).
 The mechanisms behind the small conductance and low open probability are not understood.